Fundamental residual amplitude modulation in electro-optic modulators: Model of EOM, the transmitted fields and fundamental RAM

 We first write the electric field and the magnetic field in the three different regions as,

 where the index $j$ take the following values $j=1,2,3$ depending on the region of interest.
 In our case the index $1$ identifies the incoming wave, $2$ the region with a time-dependent index of refraction and $3$ the outgoing region.
-Consequently we write the corresponding vector potential as,
+Consequently we write the corresponding vector potential using (\ref{eq:Solucion_Full_A}) as,

-and impose matching condition for the electric and magnetic field at $y =L_{1}$ and $y =L_{2}$ to obtain the solution.
+and impose matching conditions for the electric and magnetic field at $y =L_{1}$ and $y =L_{2}$ to obtain the solution.

-At this point we restrict ourselves to the discussion of laser light propagating through a crystal with an EOM whose dimensions are smaller than those of the crystal (see figure \ref{fig:figure1}).
+At this point we restrict ourselves to the discussion of laser light propagating through a crystal with an EOM whose dimension in the direction of laser propagation is smaller than that of the crystal (see figure \ref{fig:figure1}).
 For this case, the index of refraction of the crystal in the EOM region is given by:

 where $n_{0}$ is the index of refraction of the crystal without the EOM and $\gamma$ is a very small dimensionless parameter defined as,

 where $r_{33}$ is the electro-optic coefficient of the crystal, $V_{0}$ is the amplitude of modulating voltage which generates electric field in the $\mathrm{"Z"}$ direction and $d$ is the distance between the electrodes.